“Why Won’t a Lawyer Take My Case?”

 If you have been hurt in an accident and are looking to take legal action

-against the at-fault party, your first challenge will be finding a capable
+against the at-fault party, your first challenge will be finding an attorney

-attorney willing to take your case and fight for compensation for your
+willing to take your case and fight for compensation for your injuries.

 McGee, Lerer & Associates, we make it a priority to speak frankly to potential clients about their

-their case.
-Below are some common reasons why a personal injury claim
+Below are some common reasons why a personal injury claim may be rejected

 the first date of treatment, an insurance adjuster will use that gap against